 What Wages and Benefits Can I Expect?

-The median wage in 2015 for Nursing Assistants in California was $28,837 annually, or $13.87 hourly.
+The median wage in 2016 for Nursing Assistants in California is $29,725 annually, or $14.29 hourly.
 The median is the point at which half of the workers earn more and half earn less.